Coming Soon—The Book

 The Pathway

 Foundations is where it starts.
 It's not where it ends.
 Graduates are invited into the Next Level Leader Network—an ongoing community exclusively for people who've completed Foundations.
 Monthly workshops that go deeper on the challenges Foundations introduces.
 Practice sessions where you use the skills, not just discuss them.
 A peer group that already speaks the same language because they learned it alongside you.
 Most leadership development stalls when the program ends.
 The Network is built to prevent that.
-Opening July 2026.
+Coming Soon.

 Built from thirty years inside law firms.